ArathiSripriya/DataMiningFinalProject/README.txt

 DarwinCode_UnbalancedData.ipynb
 	- The Jupyter Notebook used to perform data mining on our unbalanced (original) aggregated dataset (found in COMBINEDDATA.csv)

+DarwinCode_UnbalancedData.HTML
+	-HTML file corresponding to our notebook; used to display outputs

 DarwinCode_ClassImbalanceHandling.ipynb
 	- The Jupyter Notebook used to perform data mining on our balanced (upscaled) aggregated dataset (found in COMBINEDDATA.csv)

+DarwinCode_ClassImbalanceHandling.HTML
+	-HTML file corresponding to our notebook; used to display outputs

 COMBINEDDATA.csv
 	- Aggregate of the six CDC datasets found in chsi_dataset folder